Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Benchmark Problem Definition

 \subsection{Design Variables}

-The design variables ${\bf x}$ for the benchmark problem change with the level of difficulty in the problem.
+The design variables ${\bf x}$ for the benchmark problem change with the difficulty level in the problem.
 Therefore, we denote the design variables at three difficulty levels as ${\bf x}_l$ for $l \in \{0, 1, 2\}$.
-By applying different variable transformations to ${\bf x}_l$ based on the level of difficulty, we obtain the variables for defining wing design described in the previous subsection.
+Depending on the optimization problem and its difficulty level, a subset of variables used to define the wing is selected as design variables.
+However, some of the variables for defining the wing are calculated from different design variables for each difficulty level through variable transformations tailored to the difficulty.
+In the definition of design variables, the higher-level design space includes the lower-level design space, allowing lower-level design variables to be transformed into higher-level design variables.
+All design variables are normalized to the range [0,1] in the implementation, as designers can arbitrarily define the upper and lower bounds, which are predetermined parameters even in real-world problems.